MichaelAquilina/Snakes/README.md

 Building
 --------

+Requires libncurses development files to be installed

 The application can be built using a GCC compiler.

-You will need to build in the following steps:
-* Build game.c to the game.o library
-* Build connection.c the connection.o library
-* Build snakesserver.c with reference to game.o and connection.o
-* Build snakesclient.c with reference to game.o and connection.o
+Run `make snakesserver` and `make snakesclient`

 Running
 -------

 Execute *snakesclient* in a terminal to begin the game.
 If a snakesserver has not been started, the client will automatically fork a server process to handle its requests.
-Any subsequent snakesclients that are executed will connect the the server and as a result - any active players.
+Any subsequent snakesclients that are executed will connect the server and as a result - any active players.